 Use a multimeter to determine the voltage across each light bulb and the current in each bulb.
 Find the resistance of the light bulb using R=V/I. Then, use the multimeter to determine the voltage across two bulbs in series and the current in the bulbs.
 Find the resistance of this load using R=V/I. Compare the resistance of one bulb to the resistance of two bulbs in series.
 (Resistances in series add to give the total resistance.)
 Compare the voltage across one bulb to the voltage across the battery terminals.

 Note: A multimeter is an instrument that combines the measuring capabilities of an ammeter (measures current), voltmeter (measures potential difference, or voltage, between two points) and an ohmmeter (measures resistance) in one instrument to take measurements (current, voltage and resistance) from circuits.
-Multimeters are available at Radio Shack (or other electronics stores), ranging from $15-$100.
+Multimeters are available at most electronics stores, ranging from about $15-$100.

 - For younger grades, use the In a Row Math Worksheet as a challenge activity or complete together as a class.